tapasmishra/tapasmishra.github.io/_posts/2021-06-17-Understanding-Kubernets-Part-1.md

 ---

-In short Kubernets which is also knows as "`k8s`" is a container orchestration platrom; facilating automation around deployment, management and scaling containrized applications (`Cloud-Native` or `Micro Services`).
+In short Kubernets which is also knows as "`k8s`" is a container orchestration platform; facilitating automation around deployment, management and scaling containerized applications (`Cloud-Native` or `Micro Services`).
 It can be build and run on distributed systems over a cluster of machines.
 The cluster machines can span across Public, private and Hybrid Cloud.

 # Kubernets Components

-Kubernetes has multiple funcionalities which makes it as a greater and mostly adoptable container orchestration platfrom.
-Here we will discuss about few popular funcionalities, those are playing critial role in Kubernets.
+Kubernetes has multiple functionalities which makes it as a greater and mostly adoptable container orchestration platform.
+Here we will discuss about few popular functionalities, those are playing critical role in Kubernets.

 | Sl.
 No. | Name |
 | :------ | :--- |